 The vrings correspond to both transmit and receive queues:

-the transmit queues are the even numbers.
-Divide them by 2 to get the queue number. i.e. vring 0 is TX queue 0, vring 2 is TX queue 1, …
+The transmit queues are the even numbers.
+Divide them by two to get the queue number: vring 0 is TX queue 0, vring 2 is TX queue 1, … and so on.

-the receive queues are the odd numbers.
-Divide them by 2 (discard the remainder) to get the queue number. i.e. vring 1 is RX queue 0, vring 3 is RX queue 1,
+The receive queues are the odd numbers.
+Divide them by two (discard the remainder) to get the queue number: vring 1 is RX queue 0, vring 3 is RX queue 1, … and so on.

-ready state 1 = enabled. ready state 0 = disabled
+Ready state 1 = enabled, ready state 0 = disabled.